hariszaf/pema-tutorials/extra_material/README.md

 1. Download the `pema-mdawo` repository. <br/>
 You can either `git pull https://github.com/hariszaf/pema-mdawo.git`  <br/>
 or download it as a `.zip` file.
+In case you do the latter, unzip the file to get access to its contents.
+The size of the `.zip` is 549.1 MB.

 2. Add the extra samples located at the `extra_material` directory.